pharmaverse/admiral/README.md

 There will be 3 foreseeable types of `{admiral}` packages:
 * Core package - one package containing all core functions required to create ADaMs, usable by any company (i.e. general derivations, utility functions and checks for ADSL, OCCDS and BDS)
-* TA (Therapeutic Area) package extensions - one package per disease area with functions that are specific to algorithms and requirements for that particular TA (e.g. `{admiralonco}`)
+* TA (Therapeutic Area) package extensions - one package per TA with functions that are specific to algorithms and requirements for that particular TA (e.g. `{admiralonco}`)
 * Company package extensions - specific needs and plug-ins for the company, such as access to metadata (e.g. `{admiralroche}` or `{admiralgsk}`)